Links checked 17/01/18.

 Sweet’s syndrome triggered by vaccination.

-There is some medical evidence to show that certain vaccinations can potentially trigger Sweet’s syndrome, but this is very rare, and it is important to take the following information into consideration:
+There is some medical evidence to show that certain vaccinations can potentially trigger Sweet’s syndrome, but this is very rare, and it’s important to take the following information into consideration:

 - Sweet’s syndrome is rare, probably affecting no more than 3 people per 10,000 (Zamanian and Ameri, 2007).

-- In some people, something is needed to trigger the onset of Sweet’s syndrome, but in up to 71% of people with Sweet’s syndrome there is no known trigger (Tam and Ingraffea, 2015).
+- In some people, something is needed to trigger the onset of Sweet’s syndrome, but in 50% of people with Sweet’s syndrome there is no known trigger.

-- Infection is a more common trigger for Sweet’s syndrome than vaccination, and as a result, Sweet’s syndrome tends to be more common in countries where people are more likely to develop infections (Ginarte and Toribio, 2011: 120).
-It is most commonly triggered by upper respiratory tract infection, but can be triggered by other infections too.
+- Infection is a much more common trigger for Sweet’s syndrome than vaccination, and as a result, Sweet’s syndrome tends to be more common in countries where people have an increased likelihood of developing infections (Ginarte and Toribio, 2011: 120).
+It’s most commonly triggered by upper respiratory tract infection, but can be triggered by other infections too.

 - There have only been 11 cases of Sweet’s syndrome triggered by vaccination reported in medical literature in the past 42 years, globally.
 In some of these cases, a definite connection between the vaccination and Sweet’s syndrome was not established.